-How to Start or Join a Band That Has a Chance at Making It
+How to Start a Successful Band

 You’ve been playing your instrument for a little while now, taking lessons or perhaps teaching yourself to play.
 Maybe you’ve tried writing songs or composing your own music.
 You’ve gained the basic skills on your instrument or voice and the next stage is getting together with a band.
 You want to jam out with your friends and maybe get on stage to play for a live audience.
 You know your music is good enough and you want others to hear it.
 It’s also the best way to increase your musical skills even more.
 Whether you want to start your own band or join an existing one, you should have a strategy.
 Whether you decide to start a group or join one, the goals are the same: play music with others and get in front of an audience.